testfairy/docs/docs/03_Android/01_Integrating_Android_SDK.md

 `Could not GET 'https://jcenter.bintray.com/testfairy/testfairy-android-sdk/1.11.45/testfairy-android-sdk-1.11.45.pom'.
 Received status code 403`
 `Could not GET 'https://jcenter.bintray.com/testfairy/testfairy-android-sdk/1.11.45/testfairy-android-sdk-1.11.45.pom'.
 Received status code 407`

-If you see one of these when you include TestFairy SDK in your project, please make sure you follow the installation steps in this page from scratch.
-It is likely you've already been using TestFairy SDK for a while and tryed to fetch it from Bintray which is now [discontinued](https://docs.testfairy.com/FAQ/Migrate_from_Bintray.html).
+If you see one of these errors when you include TestFairy SDK in your project, please make sure you followed step 2 in the installation section on this page.
+TestFairy is not on Jcenter any more, and you need to switch to maven.testfairy.com.
+Read more [here](https://docs.testfairy.com/FAQ/Migrate_from_Bintray.html).